-This is an annual legislative process and these changes are applicable only for 2021/22.
-The pay process for year 4 will commence shortly to determine the STPC(W)D for 2022/23.
+This is an annual legislative process and these changes are applicable only for 2022/23.
+A strategic review into Teachers' Pay and Conditions is currently underway by the IWPRB with a report due in 2023.
+The pay process for year 5 will also commence shortly to further determine the STPC(W)D for 2023/24.